shaynedlima/Super-Resolution-Backend/README.md

 The main source of inspiration for this project came from ["Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network"](https://arxiv.org/pdf/1609.04802.pdf) (Ledig et al., 2017).
 This paper investigates the use of Generative Adversarial Networks (GANs) to increase the resolution of images, with impressive results.

-An implementation of this research paper was made publicly available on Github by [sgrvinod] (https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Super-Resolution).
+An implementation of this research paper was made publicly available on Github by [sgrvinod](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Super-Resolution).
 This served as a great starting point for this application; adapting and building on this code allowed me to train this network on various datasets and explore other ML concepts such as image inpainting.